21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

-Last month, we reached an exciting milestone 5 months early: 42,183 awesome folks like you are active subscribers who receive CoSchedule blog content.
+This month, we reached an exciting milestone: 100,000+ awesome folks like you are active subscribers who receive CoSchedule blog content.

 Thanks, by the way!

-Since you likely have the same goals to build a big email list of active subscribers who continually read your content, attend your events, and are more likely to convert into paying customers, we thought you’d enjoy using the email list building tactics that have worked for us.
+Since you likely have the same goals to build an email list of active subscribers who continually read your content, attend your events, and are more likely to convert into paying customers, we thought you’d enjoy using the email list building tactics that have worked for us.
 Enjoy!

 Market Why Your Readers Should Become Subscribers

-Bill Jayme, a direct response copywriting genius who is super famous for writing sales letters, used the word free and tons of variations throughout his copy.
-It’s super effective.
+Bill Jayme, a direct response copywriting genius who is super famous for writing sales letters, used the word free and tons of variations of that word throughout his copy.